-This is an app that will earn you a ‘passive income’.
-If you’re not familiar with the term, it simply means that you earn money without having to do much.
+This is an app that will earn you a ‘passive income‘.
+If you’re unfamiliar with the term, it simply means you earn money without having to do much.

-With MobileXpression, you need to download software to your device, which can be a smartphone or a tablet.
+With MobileXpression, you need to download software to your device, a smartphone or a tablet.
 Once installed and running, the software measures how you use your phone.
 But it’s important to note that MobileXpression doesn’t access personal information such as photos and the contents of your messages.

-Within 2 weeks of using MobileXpression, you’ll earn yourself a £10 Amazon voucher (although occasionally, a special offer increases this to £20).
-After that though, the rewards slow down and are only worth between £5-£10 per month.
+Within two weeks of using MobileXpression, you’ll earn yourself a £10 Amazon voucher (although occasionally, a special offer increases this to £20).
+After that, the rewards slow down and are only worth between £5-£10 per month.

 Or take a look at my full MobileXpression review.

 Probably the least imaginative name ever, the Make Money app pays you for clicking through to other apps.
-The majority of these are games, which will reward you with points when you reach a certain level.
+Most of these are games which will reward you with points when you reach a certain level.
 You can also sign up for trials – some free and some paid.
 Once you reach a certain number of points, you can withdraw cash to your PayPal account.
 Use the code VIQ99S when you sign up and you’ll be rewarded with extra credits.

 Or take a look at my full Make Money review.